-- 6/09/2018: Riley County, Kansas – In viral Facebook post (11K+ shares) Family reports Walmart abduction attempt that didn’t happen.
-Also publicly posts photos of woman who did nothing wrong.
+- 6/09/2018: Riley County, Kansas – In a viral Facebook post (11K+ shares) Family reports a Walmart abduction attempt that didn’t happen.
+Also publicly posts photos of women who did nothing wrong.
 Police review footage and show it to the family, who has since apologized.

 - 3/26/2018: Bloomington, Indiana – Police warn of Social Media Abduction Hoaxes after a local post goes viral claiming an abduction attempt and chase at the College Mall in Bloomington.
 Never happened.

 - 6/04/2017: Coon Rapids, Iowa – In a since-deleted Facebook post, a woman believed a man asking for an opinion about car seats was a trafficker.

 - 8/07/2016: Darboy, Wisconsin – A Facebook post detailing an alleged Walmart abduction gets over 8,300 shares before being deleted (along with the poster’s account) after Appleton Police issue a statement deeming it false, and publishing their own Facebook update as “RUMOR CONTROL.”

 Update 5:04 pm: Three hours after publishing this article, I received an angry note via Facebook Messenger from Ms. Davis.
 While she’s thus far waited three days to file any kind of report regarding the incident in Wisconsin Dells, she did let me know that she plans to call the police now… and report me.
 Frankly, I was quite surprised to learn that she’d discovered the article so quickly.